 Cheesesteak Sliders

 This Philly Cheesesteak Sliders recipe is so easy to make and feeds a nice size crowd.
 And the best part?
-These are so unbelievably delicious.
-I lived in Philadelphia for 6 years and trust me – I know what a good cheesesteak should taste like.
+These are so easy to make and are unbelievably delicious.
 A good cheesesteak should have a good cheese to meat ratio, and the beef should be tender.
 Also, the onions should be well cooked, almost caramelized.

 What type of meat is good for Philly Cheesesteak?

-Ribeye is great, but I also really love using shaved beef steak.
-Shaved beef is super thin slices of beef, like steak-ums, but they are higher quality. .
+You can pick up steak-ums for this recipe, but see if you can find “shaved beef steak” in your grocery store in the meat section.
+Shaved beef is super thin slices of beef, like steak-ums, but they are higher quality.
 They cook super fast because they are so thin, and they layer with the cheese so well.
 If you buy ribeye, you will have to cut it thinly on your own, so I prefer to just have the meat already thinly cut.
 I have seen shaved beef in several grocery stores, so just check with your favorite store to see to see if they carry it.

 These cheesesteak sliders are my first slider recipe in a long series of flavor combinations I have planned.
 I started stuffing yummy fillings into biscuit dough recently, and just changed it up a bit to create even easier recipes for stuffed sliders!
-Check out my Ham, Egg, and Cheese stuffed biscuits and my Pork Belly Bao Biscuits.
+If you love sliders, check out my recipes for Chicken Bacon Ranch Sliders, French Dip Sliders, Hot Ham and Cheese Sliders, and Monte Cristo Sliders.

 Baking Dish is 10.5″ x 7.5″ Baking Dish by Staub